shopware/docs/guides/plugins/plugins/framework/flow/action-transactions.md

 All you have to do is to implement the `Shopware\Core\Content\Flow\Dispatching\TransactionalAction` interface.
 It does not have any methods to implement.

 When your action implements the interface the Flow Dispatcher will wrap your action in a transaction.
-If an exception is thrown, it will be caught, the transaction will be rolled back, and an error logged.
+If an exception is thrown, it will be caught, the transaction will be rolled back, and an error is logged.

 ::: code-group